zsaralin/PDLC/README.txt

 - Mac: Need to download Live Server extension.
 Then do the same steps as for Windows.
 On Chrome, navigate to chrome://settings/content/camera to change the default camera.

-Exposure changes do not work on Mac, so this program is better suited for Windows.